 One of the best ways to improve your production machine learning models is to improve the data that your model is trained on.
 Simple, right?
 Not when trying to do it at scale with the curse of dimensionality — various anomalies that begin to appear that wouldn’t naturally appear in low-dimensional settings — haunting you.

 The go-to move for every data scientist is applying feature selection strategies before training their models with the existing data.
 But, what are the best ways to evaluate feature selection strategies so that, over a period of time, you’ll have high performance and high interpretability?

 As it turns out, some feature selection strategies may perform well when created but tend to break when tested after a while, which means that some of the features that get selected are unstable and might perform badly on new data.

 As a data scientist, whenever you take the long road to add external sources or expand your internal data with new features, a feature selection process is a must.
 It not only reduces your training time and reduces your model complexity, but it eventually helps to prevent overfitting.
-Therefore, you should also consider what might be the downfalls in the game of feature selection process by looking at the stability of the selected features in order to increase the success of your model over a long period of time.
+Therefore, you should also consider what might be the downfalls in the game by looking at the stability of the selected features in order to increase the success of your model over a long period of time.